8 tips for better brain health

 5. Get a good night's rest

 Sleep is the human equivalent of plugging in your phone to charge.
-A good night's sleep helps improve brain function and memory, keeps you alert and makes it easier to do daily tasks.
+A good night's sleep helps improve brain function and memory, keeps you alert, and makes it easier to do daily tasks.
 Rest also eases stress and depression.

 Make getting enough healthy sleep a priority.
 Adults should sleep 7 to 9 hours a night.
 If snoring disrupts sleep, make an appointment with your healthcare professional.
 Snoring could be a sign of a sleep disorder, such as sleep apnea.
-Conditions that disturb sleep may raise the risk for a decline in thinking skills and dementia.
+Conditions that disturb sleep may raise the risk of a decline in thinking skills and of dementia.

 6. Make a salad